 Most personality tests are a compliment delivery service.
 "You're a visionary!
 You're analytical!
 You're a natural leader!"
 Which feels good in the moment but teaches you nothing.

 HEX Profile names the shadow.
-If you're a Forge Architect (I-A-L-S-D-M), your strengths include relentless execution and building things that last.
-But your blind spots include "can't let go of a system once built" and "dismisses simpler solutions."
-That second one is where the growth lives.
+If your profile maps closest to The Forge — high on Logic, Structure, and Broadcast — your strengths include relentless execution and building things that last.
+But your blind spots include "burnout and collateral damage" and "can sacrifice reflection for action."
+That's where the growth lives.

 The blind spots aren't insults — they're the natural shadow of the strengths.
 The same trait that makes you a systematic thinker makes you rigid when the system stops working.
 The same trait that makes you a deep, loyal friend makes you unable to maintain a wide circle.
 Growth doesn't mean becoming balanced on every axis.
 It means understanding where your strengths become liabilities, and catching yourself before you fall into the pattern.